Simpson Delivers, McNamara Surprises on Fifth Avenue

 Record 14 women break 4:30 in the same Mile race; 15 men go sub-4; world's largest road Mile draws 5,610 finishers who race down storied thoroughfare

 NEW YORK – Jenny Simpson had all the momentum—and the pressure—when she lined up for the 2014 NYRR Fifth Avenue Mile late Saturday morning.
-She’s the reigning Diamond League 1500 meter champion and the second fastest American ever at that metric Mile, and she’d be defending her 2013 Fifth Avenue title.
+She’s the reigning Diamond League 1500 meter champion and the second fastest American ever at that metric Mile, and the defending event champion.
 But with 2012 race champion and Brenda Martinez, hometown favorite Mary Cain, and 15 more world class women in the field who’d be keying off Simpson, the race looked ripe for an upset.

 Simpson, 28, didn’t flinch.
 At the starting horn, she went straight to the front.
 A phalanx followed closely—until 200 meters to go, when Simpson built a three-meter lead.
 It looked like a wire-to-wire win, until Martinez’ fierce sprint brought her to Simpson’s shoulder.
 She got no further, and Simpson crossed the line in 4:19.4—the sixth-fastest time in the race’s 34 editions—to hold off Martinez by two-tenths of a second and become the first three-time women’s winner in the event’s history.
 Newcomer Ciara Mageean of Ireland took third in 4:21.2.
 A record 14 women clocked sub-4:30 in same race (road or track).